 Prof. Berit Jungnickel and her team are investigating the biology of B-lymphocytes, cells of the adaptive immune system.
-Two priorities exist:
+There are two main focuses:

 A) Mechanisms and regulation of somatic hypermutation, which changes the genes of our antibodies during acute infections, resulting in the production of effective antibodies.
-However, this pathway changes to a lower extent non-antibody genes, too, and this could lead to genetic instability of B cells and the development of lymphomas.
-We examine basic mechanisms of this process and regulatory pathways.
+However, this pathway also changes non-antibody genes to a lesser extend, which could lead to genetic instability of B cells and the development of lymphomas.
+We examine the basic mechanisms of this process and the regulatory pathways.

 B) B cell reaction against Candida albicans, a fungus that lives as a benign commensal on human mucosal membranes.
-Upon immune suppression, however, Candida albicans can change into a pathogen and killer.
-We investigate how B cells react against Candida infections and which defence role antibodies may play.
+However, upon immune suppression, Candida albicans can change into a pathogen and killer.
+We investigate how B cells react to Candida infections and how antibodies may play a role in defence.